VILLOUTREIXLab/MODIS/docs/source/quickstart.rst

 ==========

-This page walks through a minimal end-to-end example: defining a configuration, preparing datasets, training a model, and evaluating it.
+This page walks through a minimal end-to-end example: defining a configuration, preparing datasets, training a model, predicting and doing cross-modal translations.

 Step 1 — Define a Configuration
 --------------------------------